 Hosford is a tiny town located in the state of Florida.
 With a population of 551 people and just one neighborhood, Hosford is the 460th largest community in Florida.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hosford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Hosford isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hosford are a mix of both white- and blue-collar jobs.
 Overall, Hosford is a town of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Hosford who work in management occupations (21.70%), office and administrative support (8.96%), and sales jobs (8.49%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.25% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Hosford is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Hosford is a great place for families with children to consider.
+First of all, many other families with children live here, making Hosford a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Hosford has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Hosford’s overall crime rate is lower than average for the country.

-Hosford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Hosford doesn't have a public transportation system that people use for their commute.

 The education level of Hosford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
 19.04% of adults 25 and older in Hosford have a college degree.